On a generalization of affinoid varieties: Archimedean dagger affinoid subdomains

-So we can write $A_G$ as a projective limit of complete normed algebra we need to show that this limit, calculated in the category of bornological algebras gives to $A_G$ the structure of a Fr\'echet algebra.
-So, we have the isomorphism
+Thus, we can write $A_G$ as a projective limit of Banach algebras therefore this gives to $A_G$ the structure of a Fr\'echet algebra (It is easy to check that the normality property of metrizable topological vector spaces implies that the bornology of $\underset{i \in \N}\limpro A_i^{\rho_i}$ coincides with the bornology of $\underset{i \in \N}\limpro (A_i^{\rho_i})^t$ which is a Frech\'et space by definition).

-On the right side we have a Fr\'echet algebra, since we are calculating a projective limit, in the category of locally convex spaces, of a countable family of complete normes spaces, the result is a complete metrizable locally convex topological vector space.
-Then, this space is known to be normal, so its topology coincides with the locally convex topology given by the bornivorous subset with respect to the family of bounded subset given by the limit

-calculated in the category of bornological vector space of convex type.
-But this is precisely the definition of $A_G^t$, so $A_G^t$ is canonically a Fr\'echet algebra.